Drishti228/Drishti228/README.md

     Driven by logic, curiosity, and a love for clean code.</h3>
 <h4>Unnecessary personal flexes 👇😏</h4>

-- 🏋️‍♀️ 5:00 AM squad — discipline > motivation (my mom doesn’t see GitHub, so we're safe 🤫)
+- 🏋️‍♀️ 5:00 AM squad, discipline > motivation (my mom doesn’t see GitHub, so we're safe 🤫)
-- 🐾 Dog-powered creativity (yes, he attends daily stand-ups)
+- 🐾 Dog powered creativity (yes, he attends daily stand-ups)
 - ☕ Espresso is a lifestyle, not a beverage

 <h3 align="left">Connect with me:</h3>